Atlas-OS/Atlas/README.md

 # What is Atlas?

-Atlas is a modfied version of Windows which removes all of the negative drawbacks of Windows which dwinders gaming performance.
+Atlas is a modified version of Windows which removes all the negative drawbacks of Windows, which slumps gaming performance.
 We're a transparent and open source project striving for equal rights for players whether you're running a potato, or a gaming PC.

 Whilst keeping our main focus on performance, we're also a great option to reduce system latency, network latency, input lag, and keep your system private.